orhun/menyoki/README.md

         --parent        Record the parent of the window --with-alpha    Record with the alpha channel
-        --no-keys       Disable the action keys while recording -h, --help          Print help information
+        --no-keys       Disable the action keys while recording -m, --mouse         Select the window with mouse click -h, --help          Print help information

 OPTIONS: